corda/corda/docs/source/api-testing.rst

         CordaFuture<SignedTransaction> future = startFlow(a.getServices(), new ExampleFlow.Initiator(1, nodeBParty));

-You must then manually run the network before retrieving the future's value:
+The network must then be manually run before retrieving the future's value:

 .. container:: codeset